 My goal here is not to wade into the debate on the strength of must, but to highlight its relevance for evidentials.
 Even though must does not allow epistemic contradictions, the Kratzerian semantics does not prohibit them.
 Recall from § 2.2 that Izvorski (1997) (and much later work) analyzes evidentials as universal quantifiers over the most normal of the epistemically possible worlds.
 This semantics predicts that epistemic contradictions are possible.
 In other words, the existence of non-committal uses does not require an illocutionary semantics for evidentials, because the standard modal analysis handles them as well.

-Furthermore, even though must does not give rise to epistemic contradictions, it is com-
+Furthermore, even though must does not give rise to epistemic contradictions, it is compatible with the possibility of predjacent being false, as shown by Lassiter (2016) with experimental and corpus data:

 (cf. Yalcin 2007: 986, ex.14-15)